sszcanada/AVRF/README.md

 BP_MultiGrabFirstMesh + BP_MuiltiGrabSecondMesh
   An example of connecting 2 grab actors together which both have grab components.

-BP_Vehcile
-  Built using the dual wishbone example project.
+BP_Vehcile  **Note For some reason pointers are the only controller type that seem to work well at hihger speeds** Built using the dual wishbone example project.
 We retorfitted a Lever and Valve from the AVRF project then linked those values to the throttle and steering.

 TrackGenerator
-Bsed on the Live Training sesion from Unreal it easily allows you to create roads to drive on using a spline mesh system.
+Based on the Live Training sesion from Unreal it easily allows you to create roads to drive on using a spline mesh system.